TanyamonSiri/Data_Science_Projects/README.md

 <img src="https://user-images.githubusercontent.com/125655019/219699167-b8e325a5-3283-4d29-b4c8-51dd6ed0c1d3.png" width="600" height="600">

-In data science bootcamp with 6 months intensive program, we've learnt 10 sprints (on-going) which are in-demand skills to be an Entry-level Data Analyst.
+In data science bootcamp with 6 months intensive program, we've learnt 10 sprints which are in-demand skills to be an Entry-level Data Analyst.
 Therefore, all my consistent homework and projects are as follows:

 ## 1. Spreadsheet